 Tips to Consider Following Dental Implant Surgery

-If your dentist in Laguna Niguel has recommended dental implants to replace missing teeth, you may be feeling some uncertainty about the procedure and what to expect afterwards.
+If your dentist has recommended dental implants to replace missing teeth, you may be feeling some uncertainty about the procedure and what to expect afterwards.
 Fortunately, dental implant surgery is very safe and few people experience any complications.
 Here’s some information to help you know what to expect during recovery as well as what happens in the implant procedure following the surgery.

 The surgery experience may vary depending on whether or not you require a bone graft.
 If you have sufficient bone to support the titanium implant, the implant will be placed in the jawbone using either local or conscious sedation.
 If there is adequate bone in the site and if the post is secure in the bone, no bone graft is required.
 A gum-level healing cap is then placed over the implant until the implant has fused to the bone completely.
 This typically takes between two and four months.
 The entire procedure is usually very comfortable.